yuzvir/picard-scripting/README.md

 Notes:

-* Release type folder (Albums, Live, etc.) wouldn't be created for Various Artists
+* Release folder (Albums, Live, etc.) wouldn't be created for Various Artists
+* if RELEASETYPE is set to 'bootleg' release folder will be changed to Unoffical Albums, Unoffical Singles & EPs, etc.
 * LABEL will be added only for Various Artists albums
 * RELEASE_YEAR will be added only if it differs from ORIGINAL_YEAR
 * {INCOMPLETE} will be added only if album doesn't have all tracks
 * DISC_SUBTITLE - will be added only if it exists
 * Disc folder will be created for multidiscs albums